-A403.8.
-Floor diaphragms.
+A403.8 Floor diaphragms.
 Floor diaphragms within the scope of Section A403.2 shall be shown to have adequate strength at the following locations:

-- 1. For straight lumber sheathed diaphragms without integral hardwood flooring: Throughout the diaphragm.
-At the discretion of the building official, this requirement may be waived where the condition occurs only in relatively small portions of each dwelling unit. - 2.
-For other diaphragms: At locations where forces are transferred between the diaphragm and a new or strengthened vertical element of the seismic force-resisting system.
-Collector elements may be provided to distribute the transferred force over a greater length of diaphragm.
+1. For straight lumber sheathed diaphragms without integral hardwood flooring: Throughout the diaphragm.
+The code official is authorized to waive the requirement where it is shown that the condition occurs in areas small enough not to affect overall building performance.

+2. For all other diaphragms: At locations where forces are transferred between the diaphragm and each new or strengthened vertical element of the seismic force-resisting system.
+Collector elements shall be provided where needed to distribute the transferred force over a greater length of diaphragm.

-Exception: Where the existing vertical elements of the seismic force-resisting system are shown to comply with the SHOP Engineering Requirements by evaluation, the diaphragm immediately above each target story need not be evaluated.
+Exception: Where the existing vertical elements of the seismic force-resisting system are shown to comply with this chapter OMC Chapter 15.27 by evaluation, diaphragms need not be evaluated.